Policies for Employees

 All departments are charged for any ‘Address Service Requested' envelopes returned.
 Billing is done on a monthly basis through the interdepartmental billing system.

 Often it is necessary to make small purchases on behalf of the institution when it would be inefficient to prepare a purchase order.
-To meet this need, a petty cash fund may be established by the department requesting it through the chief financial office.
+To meet this need, a petty cash fund may be established by the department requesting it through the business office.

-The fund may be for no more than $50 Petty cash funds are subject to audit in the total amount of $50, which must be on hand in the form of either cash or receipts.
+The fund may be for no more than $500.
+Petty cash funds are subject to audit in the total amount of the petty cash fund.
+Cash or receipts must add up to the total petty cash amount.
 The custodian of the fund is responsible for the fund and its safekeeping.
 Receipts or statements must be obtained that substantiate use of the cash.
+Appropriate department heads will designate who is responsible for safekeeping of petty cash funds.

 Use of petty cash funds is not to be confused with the process of reimbursement for cash.